The Foreign Investment Regulation Review: Bulgaria

 Bulgaria has a long, rich tradition in the information technology sector and is still known as the Silicon Valley of Southeast Europe.3 Many world-renowned companies such as SAP, Cisco, Atos, VMware, Johnson Controls, Microsoft, IBM and Oracle have already set up operations here.
-Bulgaria ranks 17th globally for 2019 and has traditionally been placed among the top 20 destinations for outsourcing in the world by AT Kearney Global Services Location Index.4 Among the foreign investors attracted by the outsourcing opportunities in Bulgaria are Coca-Cola, Concentrix, Experian, HP and Sutherland.
+Bulgaria ranks 17th globally for 2021 and has traditionally been placed among the top 20 destinations for outsourcing in the world by AT Kearney Global Services Location Index.4 Among the foreign investors attracted by the outsourcing opportunities in Bulgaria are Coca-Cola, Concentrix, Experian, HP and Sutherland.
 The Bulgarian automotive industry has also received significant attention from foreign investors.
 It produces components and automotive parts for brands such as Lamborghini, Bentley, Porsche, Mercedes-Benz, BMW, Audi and Tesla.
-The rapid advancement of the industry over the past few years has resulted in the expansion of the sector to the extent that it is currently estimated to generate 11per cent of the country's gross domestic product, prompting many investors to consider opening second or even third factories.5 Other best prospect industry sectors for Bulgaria include: environmental technology (including waste treatment and waste-to-energy technologies); power generation (including biomass, gas and nuclear energy); travel and tourism (which plays a critical role in the country's economy); agriculture (including the beverage and food industry, as well as agricultural equipment and machinery); safety and security; pharmaceuticals; and the healthcare and medical sector.6
+The rapid advancement of the industry over the past few years has resulted in the expansion of the sector to the extent that it is currently estimated to generate 11 per cent of the country's gross domestic product, prompting many investors to consider opening second or even third factories.5 Other best prospect industry sectors for Bulgaria include: environmental technology (including waste treatment and waste-to-energy technologies); power generation (including biomass, gas and nuclear energy); travel and tourism (which plays a critical role in the country's economy); agriculture (including the beverage and food industry, as well as agricultural equipment and machinery); safety and security; pharmaceuticals; and the healthcare and medical sector.6

 As a rule, Bulgaria affords national treatment to foreign investors and there are no general limits on foreign ownership or control of companies, nor is there screening7 or restricting of foreign investment in Bulgaria.
-By way of exception, the 2014 Offshore Companies Act8 lists 27 activities banned for business by companies registered in tax havens and the entities under their control but also provides a number of exceptions.9 There also are specific restrictions on foreign investments in the gambling industry under the 2012 Gambling Act10 and in respect of the acquisition of farmland under the 1991 Agricultural Land Ownership and Use Act.11 However, these restrictions basically apply to countries that are not members of the European Economic Area (EEA) or the EU.
+By way of exception, the 2014 Offshore Companies Act8 lists 27 activities banned for business by companies registered in tax havens and the entities under their control but the Act also provides a number of exceptions.9 There also are specific restrictions on foreign investments in the gambling industry under the 2012 Gambling Act10 and in respect of the acquisition of farmland under the 1991 Agricultural Land Ownership and Use Act.11 However, these restrictions basically apply to countries that are not members of the European Economic Area (EEA) or the EU.
 Regulatory restrictions on business activities such as licensing, registration and permission requirements sometimes imply corporate registration under the laws of Bulgaria or another EU or EEA Member State, but this is not in itself an obstacle to investment because foreign investors are free to incorporate or participate in Bulgarian companies.

 Foreign investment regime